kando-menu/kando/README.md

 <small>Graphic made with [contrib.rocks](https://contrib.rocks).</small>

-Also, **a huge thanks to the [SignPath Foundation](https://signpath.org/) for providing free code signing certificates for the Windows installers!** This is a great help to make Kando more trustworthy and secure for Windows users.
+Also, **a huge thanks to [SignPath.io](https://signpath.io/) for providing the code signing infrastructure and to the [SignPath Foundation](https://signpath.org/) for providing a free code signing certificate for the Windows installers!** This is a great help to make Kando more trustworthy and secure for Windows users.

 # :tada: I want to contribute as well!